Open days and events

-Our Mobile & Personal Communications MSc will give you an in-depth understanding of the fundamental principles of modern telecommunications systems, covering everything from mobile wireless networks to signal processing.
+Our Mobile Communications MSc offers graduates the opportunity to gain an in-depth understanding of the fundamental principles of modern telecommunications systems, covering everything from mobile wireless networks to signal processing.
 The course is an ideal study pathway for graduates who wish to work in telecommunications or continue with further academic study.
+Accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
+Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to fully meet the CEng registration educational requirements.
+Period of accreditation: 2025-2028

-Mobile & Personal Communications MSc covers the latest aspects of personal and mobile wireless communication technology, communication networks, advanced digital communications theory and techniques and signal processing.
+Mobile Communications MSc covers the latest aspects of personal and mobile wireless communication technology, communication networks, advanced digital communications theory and techniques and signal processing.
 There are opportunities to explore a range of optional modules allowing you the freedom to develop your study pathway to reflect your interests.
-You will complete the course in one year, studying September to September and taking a combination of required and optional modules totalling 180 credits, including 60 credits that will come from an individual project.
+You will complete the course in one year, studying September to September.
+You must take required and optional modules totalling 180 credits to complete the course, including 60 credits from an individual project.

 Located on the north bank of the River Thames, the Strand Campus houses King's College London's arts and sciences faculties.